-4. For the avoidance of doubt, the Commission as a successor Commission shall, pursuant to Article 59(5) (c) of the Constitution, be a Commission within the meaning of Chapter Fifteen of the Constitution and shall have the status and powers of a Commission under that Chapter.
+4. For the avoidance of doubt, the Commission shall, pursuant to Article 59(5) (c) of the Constitution, be a commission within the meaning of Chapter Fifteen of the Constitution and shall have the status and powers of a Commission under that Chapter.